Camp Carrigan |

 ¤ Fort Slocum

 Located offshore from New Rochelle.
 Originally built as a military hospital complex (De Camp General Hospital).
 Nearby Hart Island (Bronx) was also used as a POW camp and hospital.
 Camp Carrigan was briefly here on Davids Island in late 1861.
-Known as Davids Island Military Reservation from 1866 to 1896.
+Known as Davids Island Military Reservation from 1866 to 1896 until formally named.
 First fortified in 1878.
-Batteries here were Battery Haskin (1897 - 1919), Battery Overton (1897 - 1919) partially destroyed, Battery Practice (1896 - 1899) (two M1888 8-inch BL guns on modified 15-inch Rodman carriages) partially buried, Battery Kinney (1904 - 1917) destroyed, and Battery Fraser (1901 - 1917) destroyed.
-Became Slocum Air Force Station from 1946 - 1950, and a NIKE missile base (NY-15) from 1955 - 1965 (missile launchers were on Hart Island).
-Also here were the Armed Forces Information School, an Army Chaplain School, and a training and recruitment center (1919 - 1946).
-The island was bought in 1968 for a nuclear power plant, but it was never built.
+Endicott batteries here were Battery Haskin (1897 - 1919), Battery Overton (1897 - 1919) partially destroyed, Battery Practice (1896 - 1899) (two M1888 8-inch BL guns on modified 15-inch Rodman carriages) buried, Battery Kinney (1904 - 1917) destroyed, and Battery Fraser (1901 - 1917) destroyed.
+Became Slocum Air Force Station from 1946 - 1950, and a NIKE missile control site (NY-15 C) from 1955 - 1960 (missile launchers were on Hart Island (NY-15 L)).
+A four-gun 120mm AA battery was located here 1952 - 1954, and a four-gun 90mm AA battery was here 1955 - 1957.
+Also located on post were the Armed Forces Information School, an Army Chaplain School, and a training and recruitment center (1919 - 1946).
+Closed in 1965, the island was bought by the city in 1968 for a proposed nuclear power plant, but it was never built.
 The island now sits abandoned and overgrown as city property, but future plans call for redevelopment.
 A 15-inch Rodman cannon still lies by the wharf.
-Hart Island is now a Bronx city cemetery and private development.
+Nearby Hart Island is now a Bronx city cemetery and private development.

-Between 2004 - 2008 all remaining above-ground structures were demolished with the exception of Batteries Haskin, Overton, and Practice, and the Civil War Rodman display.
-No public access allowed.
+Between 2004 - 2008 all remaining above-ground structures were demolished with the exception of Batteries Haskin, Overton, and the Civil War Rodman gun display.
+No public access currently allowed.
 See also Fort Slocum Alumni and Friends by Michael Cavanaugh

 ¤ Fort Schuyler (5)